dstein64/revdoor/README.md

 # revdoor

 `revdoor` is a single-file C++ library for visiting *revolving door* combinations.
-The generators visit combinations by indicating replacements for one or two items on each iteration.

 The *combinations without replacement* generator implements Algorithm R from TAOCP 7.2.1.3 [[1]](#references).
 The *combinations with replacement* generator implements the same algorithm, modified to support replacement.

+The algorithms visit combinations by indicating replacements for one or two items on each iteration.

 ## Quick Start